Irish SMEs win online shopping battle as Covid-19 restrictions discourage in-store purchasing

 “On a macro level, the timely delivery of the National Broadband Plan and further take-up of the Digital Trading Online Voucher will help us to become a leading digital economy.”

-For further information, visit our Tipping Point page where you can download the full report.
+For further information, visit our .IE Tipping Point page where you can download the full report.